 What are the best BB cream ingredients?
 Cucumbers in many products have hydrating properties, moisturizing the skin and allowing the skin to retain moisture easier.
 Aloe vera works in a similar way.
 Aloe offers moisturizing and hydrating effects to the skin, protecting it against damage and cell death.

 Vitamin E acts as an antioxidant compound.
 It fights oxidative stress, protecting the skin from not just the sun but also from aging components.
 Noni extract is also thought to act as an antioxidant, protecting the skin from potential damage.
 Vitamin C also has similar effects and benefits.
 Botanical actives may help protect the skin barrier by strengthening it and locking in moisture.

 Hyaluronic acid has high water-binding properties making it an essential ingredient in many BB cream products.
 It hydrates, improving skin elasticity and reducing skin roughness.
 Zinc oxide is found in many BB cream products, as well as most sunscreen products, protecting the skin from UV rays that create sun spots and blemishes.

 In addition, iron oxide as an ingredient is thought to protect the skin barrier, and jojoba oil may act as a powerful moisturizing agent.

-As with any product you intend to use on a regular basis, check the labels and ingredient list.
+As with any product you intend to use regularly, check the labels and ingredient list.
 Make sure you aren’t allergic to any of the items on the list.
 Further, only apply a small amount to your arm to start.
 If an allergic reaction happens, it won’t be as severe as it would be if you applied the product to your entire facial area.

-BB creams have many benefits.
-They improve skin durability, moisture, and strength, while at the same time may act as a foundation for makeup applications.
+BB creams improve skin durability, moisture, and strength, while at the same time may act as a foundation for makeup applications.
 And one of their most important properties is protecting the fragile skin of the face against sun exposure and dangerous UV rays.